International Book of Comics

 - the Invisible Man (1959) by Norman Nodel and Biggs

-more horror comics were to come with a harder content such as
+more horror comics were to come with a harder

 - Suspense Comics (1944) with E.C.'s terrible trio: